vh3/tclSenseHat/README.md

 # tclSenseHat

-A Tcl (Tool Command Language) library (as of this writing, mostly a collection of scripts and procedures) for interacting with the Raspberry Pi SenseHat.
+A Tcl (Tool Command Language) library (as of this writing, mostly a collection of scripts and procedures) for interacting with the Raspberry Pi SenseHat mounted on a Raspberry Pi running a variant of the Linux operating system called Raspbian.
 See https://www.raspberrypi.org/products/sense-hat/.
 For more information about Tcl , see http://www.tcl.tk/

 Future: (1) reorganize into a package (2) convert to OO notation (3) replace some of the brute-force efforts with more elegant algorithms.

 GETTING STARTED

 1. Get hardware - a working Raspberry Pi running some recent version of Raspbian operating system.
-I have been buying mine in Canada from www.buyapi.ca, but most electronics shops are selling them nowadays.
+I have been buying mine in Canada from www.buyapi.ca, but most online electronics shops are selling them nowadays.
 There are good instructions for setting them up here:  https://www.raspberrypi.org/documentation/.
 Also many, many youtube videos.
+These scripts were developed on a Pi 3B and 3B+, but have been found to work just fine on the $10 Pi Zero W.  Everyone should have one of these.

 2. Get hardware - a SenseHat (a compatible module that sits on top of the Raspberry Pi, also manufactured by www.raspberrypi.org).
 See some info here: https://www.raspberrypi.org/blog/sense-hat-projects/ - This Hat contains an 8X8 LED matrix, a number of sensors, buttons and a mini-joystick.
 This device has been to the International Space Station and has been the subject of national coding competitive challenges in the UK.
 I bought mine from www.adafruit.com in North America.
 There is a SenseHat emulator in recent versions of Raspbian for python coders.
 I have no idea if it can be driven from Tcl.
 See here: https://www.raspberrypi.org/magpi/sense-hat-emulator/